June 24, 2026

 Simplify for consistency

-Designate a single owner for vendor data hygiene and system permissions—small oversight gaps often cause the biggest payment errors.
+Designate a single owner for vendor data hygiene and system permissions.
+Small oversight gaps often cause the biggest payment errors.

 Even with automation, regular check-ins like these maintain accuracy, reduce risk, and strengthen financial controls over time.

-Common challenges and solutions
+Common challenges and how to solve them

+The main challenges with bill pay are onboarding complexity, staff training, and integration with existing systems.
 Transitioning to online bill pay can come with a few hurdles, but most have straightforward solutions when you plan ahead.

 Onboarding and setup